Infotrend-Inc/CoreAI/README.md

 The different base container images that can be found there are all in the https://hub.docker.com/r/infotrend/coreai repository.
 The tag naming convention is the same as the one used in the [Tag naming conventions](#Tagnamingconventions) section above.

-##  1.4.
-Build Details

-The [`README-BuildDetails.md`](README-BuildDetails.md) file is built automatically from the content of the `BuildDetails` directory and contains links to different files stored in each sub-directory.

-It reflects each build's detailed information, such as (where relevant) the Docker tag, version of CUDA, cuDNN, TensorFlow, PyTorch, OpenCV, FFmpeg and Ubuntu.
-Most content also links to sub-files that contain further insight into the system package, enabled build parameters, etc.

-#  2. Usage and more
+#  3. FAQ

-##  2.1.
+##  3.1.
 A note on supported GPU in the Docker Hub builds

 A minimum Nvidia driver version is needed to run the CUDA builds.
 [Table 1: CUDA Toolkit and Compatible Driver Versions](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver) and [Table 2: CUDA Toolkit and Minimum Compatible Driver Versions](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) as well as the `nvidia-smi` command on the host will help us determine if a specific version of CUDA will be supported.